nicolasgarnier/common-oauth2-conf/README.md

  - Provider logo URL
  - Authorization endpoint URL
  - Token endpoint URL
+ - Other non-spec endpoint URLs and a descriptions (like a token information endpoint for instance)
  - Which OAuth 2.0 specification draft versions are supported (For instance Google supports [draft 10](https://tools.ietf.org/html/draft-ietf-oauth-v2-10) and draft 22 and above up to [final spec](https://tools.ietf.org/html/rfc6749).
 Some providers might still be based only on old specs.)
 This is purely indicative as OAuth 2.0 spec is loose clients should rely on other attributes listed to accomodate for the behavior of a particular implementation.
  - How to pass the access token to the resource server: HTTP Header (which one?
 What format?), Query Parameter (Which one?)
  - Supported additional Query parameters that might modify the auth flow behaviour (e.g. Force approval prompt, user hint) with a description for each (Note: common non-spec query parameters should be standardized).